torsday/notebook/internet/ldap.md

     -   If successful, the server **sets the authorization state of the connection to the state associated with the distinguished-name in the `BIND` request**.
     -   LDAPv3 allows a connection to change states any number of times, with the caveat that no requests be outstanding when the `BIND` request is received.

-1. The client then sends an operation request to the server, and the server sends responses in return.
+1. The client can now send operations and receive server responses.

     -   With some exceptions, the client does not need to wait for a response before sending the next request, and the server may send the responses in any order.